 Before and After: My Connecticut Home and Garden Makeover

 “I wish it were ours,” I thought when I spotted the ugly brown house on the hill overlooking a pond in the park.
 Six years later, it was our ugly house.
-Slowly over the years, the ugly house got less ugly and, after several renovations, became a beautiful home and the one in which we raised our two children.
+Slowly, over the years, the ugly house got less ugly and, after several renovations, became a beautiful home where we raised our two children.

-“Oh, I looked at that house,” remarked a local woman whom I met just after we moved in.
+“Oh, I looked at that house,” remarked a local woman I met just after we moved in.
 “The brown one in the park by the pond?”
-That’s what she said, but what she really meant was, “oh, I looked at that ugly house.”
-Its ugliness was exactly what attracted me to the house.
-From the moment I stepped into it, I could easily visualize its eventual transformation.
+That’s what she said, but she meant, “Oh, I looked at that ugly house.”
+Its ugliness was precisely what attracted me to the house.
+I could easily visualize its eventual transformation from the moment I stepped into it.

 A House Only a Mother Could Love?

 The house was a typical center hall colonial with absolutely no charm, but it had a spectacular location.
-It was a perfectly situated totally boring builder box that fit all our criteria: the right size and number of bedrooms for a growing family and a floor plan that would be a cinch to renovate.
+It was an ideally situated, totally boring builder box that fit all our criteria: the right size and number of bedrooms for a growing family and a floor plan that would be a cinch to renovate.

 My wish list included being near a park and walking distance to a train station for my commute to New York City.
-This house was in a park with tennis courts and playing fields, a few blocks to a quaint New England village and the neighborhood school our two children would eventually attend, and a three-minute walk to the train.
+This house was in a park with tennis courts and playing fields, a few blocks from a quaint New England village, the neighborhood school our two children would eventually attend, and a three-minute walk to the train, which was great for my daily commute.
 It couldn’t get any uglier or any better.

 Phase I: Kitchen/Family Room, Backyard Garden and Patio

-We were a young family at the time with limited resources so we envisioned the renovation in phases.
-Our first priority was the classically 70s style kitchen.
+We were a young family at the time with limited resources, so we envisioned the renovation in phases.
+Our priority was to redo the classically 70s-style kitchen.
 Its brown formica countertops, barely functional harvest gold appliances, drab taupe vinyl flooring, and dark fake wood cabinets had to go.

-After: We opened up the kitchen to flow into the family room and brightened up the entire space.
+We opened the kitchen to flow into the family room and brightened the entire space.

 Indoor to Outdoor Rooms

-When, just after moving in, our two-year old son fell through the unsightly rotted deck outside the family room, we were compelled to tear it down.
-Thrilled he wasn’t injured, we were also very pleased to replace the eyesore with a patio of aged bricks set in sand.
+Just after moving in, our two-year-old son fell through the unsightly rotted deck outside the family room.
+Thrilled he wasn’t injured, we were also very pleased to later replace the eyesore with a patio of aged bricks set in sand.

-Before: Our two-year old son fell through the rotted deck.
+Our two-year-old son fell through the rotted deck.

-After: We removed the rotted deck, added French doors to yard, began building stone wall.
+We removed the rotted deck, added French doors to the yard, began building a stone wall, and later installed a brick patio.

 The small backyard and garden became a long work in progress.
 The big mess we inherited developed over a period of time into an oasis with a few distinct outdoor rooms.
 Along with the new patio came wood privacy fencing and evergreens.

-After: the backyard with dry stone wall and terraced sloped garden behind it.
+The backyard had a dry stone wall and a terraced sloped garden behind it.

-Several years later we completed the backyard and added a covered dining patio (some would call it a veranda) below the new second floor guest suite.
-Accessed through the dining room’s new French doors, we enjoyed many memorable meals al fresco, even in the rain as we could sit comfortably under cover in what became one of my favorite outdoor living spaces.
+After nine years in the house, we began a significant and final renovation.
+We completed the backyard and added a covered dining patio (some would call it a veranda) below a new second-floor guest suite.
+Accessed through the dining room’s new French doors, we enjoyed many memorable meals al fresco, even in the rain, as we could sit comfortably undercover in what became one of my favorite outdoor living spaces.

 Phase II: Second Floor Renovation

-We created the ambiance missing from the original space with details like new tray ceilings and cove lighting that cast a soft glow at night.
+In the new primary bedroom and the guest room/study, we created the ambiance missing from the original space by adding details like new tray ceilings and cove lighting that cast a soft glow at night.

 Sunroom Addition Below Master Bath

-On the first floor, the new sunroom echoed the footprint of the master bath above it with floor-to-ceiling windows and built-in bookshelves.
+On the first floor, the new sunroom echoed the footprint of the master bath above it with floor-to-ceiling windows, built-in bookshelves, and a hand-painted checkerboard wood floor.

-By borrowing a few inches from two closets on either side of the existing front door, we carved out enough space to add side lights and a transom above a new solid mahogany door to brighten the formerly dark and drab first floor entry.
+To brighten the formerly dark and drab first-floor foyer, we borrowed a few inches from two closets on either side of the existing front door to carve out enough space to add side lights and a transom above a new solid mahogany door.

-The original front entry hall as it looked before we bought the house.
+The original front entry hall, as the former owners had it when we first viewed the house.

 Front entry hall after renovation.

-We shortened a wall at the foot of the stairway and punctuated it with a hefty new custom newel post.
-New details throughout including seven-inch high baseboards, wide crown moldings, wainscoting, and new custom designed recessed panel Shaker doors, transformed our former builder’s box into a “new old” house with timeless character.
+During the renovation, we shortened a wall in the foyer at the foot of the stairway and punctuated it with a new custom-designed newel post.
+Other unique details throughout, including seven-inch high baseboards, wide crown moldings, wainscoting, and new custom-designed recessed panel Shaker-style doors, transformed our former builder’s box into a “new old” house with timeless character.

 Front Entrance and Perennial Garden

-We continued the stone from the portico to steps bordered with a dry stone wall that framed a prairie style garden with tall grasses, colorful perennials, and a fragrant lilac bush that bloomed each Spring.
+We continued the stone from the entrance to steps bordered by a dry stone wall framed by a prairie-style garden with tall grasses, colorful perennials, and a fragrant lilac bush blooming each spring.

 From the front garden patio, the curved path of flagstone steps led to a gravel driveway and garage.
-We added new barn style garage doors, and to create cohesiveness with the garden wall above it, we faced the areas around the doors with same stone used for the retaining wall.
+We added new barn-style garage doors, and to create cohesiveness with the garden wall above it, we faced the areas around the doors with the same stone used for the retaining wall.

-I’d lobbied unsuccessfully for replacing the front lawn with a field of wildflowers, but the park surrounding us was like an extension of our property, providing stunning views of the pond and trees which we enjoyed for many years from two Adirondack chairs perched on our little hill.
+I’d lobbied unsuccessfully for replacing the front lawn with a field of wildflowers.
+The park surrounding us was like an extension of our property, providing stunning views of the pond and trees, which we enjoyed for many years from two Adirondack chairs perched on our little hill.

 Photos: Robin Plaskoff Horton.